 During sexual arousal, a woman's genitals swell with blood.
 Nicotine narrows blood vessels, which makes it harder for blood to fill the genitals.
 So women who smoke may have less sexual sensation or feel less aroused.

-Smoking while on hormonal birth control increases a woman's health risks, such as for blood clots, heart attack, and stroke.
+Smoking while using hormonal birth control increases a woman's risks for other health problems, such as blood clots, heart attack, and stroke.
 And birth control may not work as well, because smoking can lower the level of estrogen in the body.

-Compared to women who do not smoke, women who smoke are likely to have longer and more painful and irregular menstrual cycles or periods.
+Compared to women who do not smoke, women who smoke are likely to have longer, more painful, and irregular menstrual cycles or periods.

 Women who smoke may also take longer to get pregnant.